gradkell/dbsign-examples/java/dbsign-signature-library/README.md

 - pass the the CSignatureOptions object to the API's `sign*()` or `verify*()` functions, and
 - Receive the result of the operation in a `CSignatureResult` object.

 There are also functions in the API for inserting, fetching, and deleting database records for DBsign's DTBS-ID feature.
 The DTBS-ID feature allows the host application to use the database to communicate potentially large DTBS blocks via database tables.
-There are also API helper functions for obtaining database connections from a JNDI `java.util.DataSource` and also just creating connections using a JDBC driver.
+There are also API helper functions for obtaining database connections from a JNDI `javax.sql.DataSource` and also just creating connections using a JDBC driver.

 Here is an example of making a user-id mode derived signature on some text data: